bewuethr/slack-analyzer/README.md

   ID, name, title, status, and Unix timestamp of first and last message, where applicable; status can be one of
   - `active`: user is still active member of the workspace
-  - `alum`: user is marked `deleted` and has a timestamp for their last message
+  - `alum`: user is marked `deleted` and has a "last" timestamp
-  - `fresh`: user is active member of the workspace, but hasn't posted yet
+  - `fresh`: user just joined the workspace; this is replaced with `active` right afterwards, either with the timestamp of their first message, or the current time
-  - `noshow`: user is marked `deleted` and never posted a message
 - `data/corrections.csv` is an optional file containing corrections for known incorrect values; it uses four comma-separated columns: